 COULD THE NATURALIZED, WILD QUAKER FILL THE GAP?

-The bird at your left is Conuropsis carolinensis, the Carolina Parakeet, member of the conure family and the only parrot indigenous to North America.
-Rare by the 1800's and extinct in the early 1900's, it once ranged over most of the United States east of the great plains.
-With the spread of agriculture, this beautiful bird developed a liking for the seeds of many kinds of fruit and grain crops.
-It was condemned as a pest and subjected to wholesale slaughter.
+The bird pictured here is the Conuropsis carolinensis, the Carolina Parakeet, member of the conure family, and the only parrot once indigenous to North America.
+Rare by the 1800's and extinct in the early 1900's, the Carolina Parakeet once ranged over most of the United States east of the great plains.
+With the spread of agriculture, this beautiful bird developed a liking for the many kinds of fruit and grain crops.
+It was considered a pest and subjected to wholesale slaughter.

 Cockleburs grow best in disturbed soils such as those in and around agricultural fields.
-That is why Carolina parakeets were often seen in fields and farmers tragically jumped to the conclusion that they were there to rob crops.
+That is why Carolina Parakeets were often seen in fields and farmers tragically jumped to the conclusion that they were there to rob crops.
 When one member of the flock was shot by disgruntled farmers, the others would fly around over their fallen companion instead of leaving for safety.
-In this manner, an entire flock could easily be destroyed.
+In this manner, an entire flock was easily destroyed.

-In addition to being killed because of crop consumption, the Carolina Parakeet was killed for its colorful feathers which were usied in the millinery trade.
-Some were kept as pets or sold to zoos.
+In addition to being killed because of crop consumption, the Carolina Parakeet was killed for its colorful feathers, which were used in the millinery trade.
+Some birds were kept as pets or sold to zoos.
 Unsuccessful as breeders in captivity, none survive today.

-Several parallels between the Carolina Parakeet and the Quaker Parakeet.
+There are several parallels between the Carolina Parakeet and the Quaker Parakeet.
 Both were successful in adapting to a variety of climates.
-The Carolina Parakeet was, and the Quaker is, a colorful, small parrot that lived on an diet of seeds, buds, and fruits.
+The Carolina Parakeet was, and the Quaker is, a colorful, small parrot that lived on a diet of seeds, buds, and fruits.
 The Quaker is kept as a cage bird, as was the Carolina Parakeet.
-Both have been hunted by farmers who thought their crops were threatened.
+Both were and have been hunted by farmers who thought their crops were being threatened.

-Today. the naturalized wild Quaker faces very similar challenges that the Carolina Parakeet was unable to survive.
-With a wider understanding of, and compassion for the Quaker Parakeet, might not the species fill the gap left by the extinction of the Carolina Parakeet?
+Today, the naturalized wild Quaker faces very similar challenges that the Carolina Parakeet was unable to survive.
+With a wider understanding of and compassion for the Quaker Parakeet, it could easily fill the void left by the extinction of the Carolina Parakeet.

 "Less than a century after the only parrot exclusively native to the United States became extinct, another parrot has become established in North America.
-The monk or Quaker parrot isn't crowding out songbirds or woodpeckers or scissor-tailed fly catchers, but rather prefers urban habitat modified in ways most native species cannot survive."
+The monk or Quaker parakeet isn't crowding out songbirds, woodpeckers, scissor-tailed fly catchers nor any other native bird species.
+Rather, the Quaker prefers urban habitats and acclimates to areas and climates where many native species cannot survive."

-Cathy Warren's (2006 QPS interim VP) photo, (above), allows us a glimpse at the instinctual talent and ingenuity of the wild Quaker.
-Wild Quakers construct intricately woven nests to protect them from preditors and extreme temperatures.
+Cathy Warren's photo allows us a glimpse at the instinctual talent and ingenuity of the wild Quaker.
+Wild Quakers construct intricately woven nests to protect them from predators and extreme temperatures.
 Several families will construct and inhabit a single Quaker nest.
-Each family that resides in the nest will occupy 3 chambers; a nursery, a communal area, and a sleeping area.
+Each family that resides in the nest will occupy 3 chambers: a nursery, a communal area, and a sleeping area.
 The large and elaborate nest construction keeps the hardy Quaker colony warm and protected.

 DISPELLING THE MYTHS